alanhe421/vsc-extension-gitlink/README.md

 ## Features

-- Right-click on a file in the editor and select "Open in GitHub" to open the file in your browser
+- Right-click on a file in the editor and select "Open in GitHub" to open the file in your browser.
-- Right-click on a file in the editor and select "Copy GitHub Link" to copy the link to your clipboard
+- Right-click on a file in the editor and select "Copy GitHub Link" to copy the link to your clipboard.
-- Right-click on a file in the explorer and select "Open in GitHub" to open the file in your browser
+- Right-click on a file in the explorer and select "Open in GitHub" to open the file in your browser.
-- Right-click on a file in the explorer and select "Copy GitHub Link" to copy the link to your clipboard
+- Right-click on a file in the explorer and select "Copy GitHub Link" to copy the link to your clipboard.
-- Right-click on a file in the explorer and select "Copy GitHub Markdown" to copy the markdown link to your clipboard
+- Right-click on a file in the explorer and select "Copy GitHub Markdown" to copy the markdown link to your clipboard.
-- Right-click on a file in the explorer and select "Copy GitHub Markdown Snippet" to copy the markdown snippet to your clipboard
+- Right-click on a file in the explorer and select "Copy GitHub Markdown Snippet" to copy the markdown snippet to your clipboard.
+- Right-click on a file in the explorer and select "Create GitHub Snippet Image" to open ray.so and create a Code Snippet Image.
-- Support multi-file copy in explorer
+- Support multi-file copy in explorer.
-- Supports both SSH and HTTPS remote URL formats
+- Supports both SSH and HTTPS remote URL formats.
 - Automatically detects if the project uses a supported Git hosting platform when loading, and prompts the user if not
 - Supports custom Git hosting platforms and URL templates